sabean365/sabean365/README.md

 ### Right now, I'm an SRE, and I love my job!
 ![](https://github.com/sabean365/picturesOfMeOrNot/blob/main/GitHub/sepiatoned.jpg)
 >I create and manage resources in Azure; the scope of my work also includes budgets, <br>
->diagrams, monitors, alerts, and automation, using Terraform, Azure CLI, and scripting.
+>diagrams, monitors, alerts, automation, and *collaboration for staying up-to-date <br>
+>in the cloud*.
 ### My favorite tools on my computer are Git Bash and VS Code
 ![](https://github.com/sabean365/picturesOfMeOrNot/blob/main/GitHub/tools.jpg)
 > Though I don't get to use Git Bash as much as I'd like.